BlaiMelendezCatalan/BAT/README.md

 Description:
 --------------

-BAT is an open-source, web-based tool for the manual annotation of events in audio recordings developed at [BMAT](http://www.bmat.com)
+BAT is an open-source, web-based tool for the manual annotation of events in audio recordings developed at [BMAT](http://www.bmat.com).
+It was developed in the context of a PhD and right now it is maintained by its author in his free.
+By no means is it a professional tool.

 1. It provides an easy way to annotate the salience of simultaneous sound sources.
 2. It allows to define multiple ontologies to adapt to multiple tasks.